mjcumming/OpenHAB-4-Occupancy-Manager/README.md

 #### Configuring Occupancy Items

-Items like light switches or motion sensors are grouped in location and events from these items are used to determine occupancy.
+Items like light switches or motion sensors are grouped in location, and events from these items are used to determine occupancy.

 **Steps to Configure an Occupancy Item:**